 Elements of Valid Holographic Wills in California

-- How the assets of the testator’s estate should be distributed;
+- How their assets should be distributed.

-Should Holographic Wills in California Be Notarized?
+Notarization of Holographic Wills in California

-Under California probate law, a holographic will does not need to be notarized to be deemed valid.
-The law does not require for holographic wills in California to be signed in the presence of a witness.
-In general, testamentary instruments do not have to be notarized in California.
-It is not uncommon for notaries to refer testators to attorneys when asked to notarize a will.
+Under California probate law, the court does not require notarization of holographic wills to deem them valid.
+In fact, testamentary instruments generally do not have to be notarized in California.
+As a result, many notaries will refer testators to attorneys when asked to notarize a will.

-Consequences of Invalid Holographic Will
+Consequences of an Invalid Holographic Will